sagemath/sagewiki_to_gh-2022-10-10/days79.md

 == Program ==

 The program will include '''introduction tutorials''' to Sage and combinatorics in Sage.
-There will also be time for '''code sprints'''.
+The meeting will include '''scientific talks''' and there will also be time for '''code sprints'''.

 ''Detailed schedule to be announced''.